-Omakase is the Japanese word that translates to the simple message of “I’ll leave it up to you” — and is the dining tradition of letting the chef choose what is served based on seasonality, quality ingredients, and minimalist preparation.
-It’s an exclusive and pricey experience often shared in an intimate setting with only a handful of guests.
+Omakase is the Japanese word that translates to a simple message: “I’ll leave it up to you” — and is the dining tradition of letting the chef choose what is served based on seasonality, quality ingredients, and minimalist preparation.
+It’s typically an exclusive and pricey experience shared in an intimate setting with only a few guests.
 Needless to say, the Magic City is on board in celebrating meticulously crafted dinners curated by top sushi chefs.
-Here’s a list of Miami’s go-to favs.Read More
+Here’s a list of Miami’s go-to faves.Read More

 Like going to Japan — without the long flight